lsnellingen/group102tdt4140/README.md

 ## 1. Getting Started

 To run this project on your local computer, you will need to have [Node.js][] installed.
-The project is also using [Stormpath][] to handle authentication.
+The system is also using [mySQLAdmin][] from NTNU to serve the database.
+To be able to connect to the database when running the project locally, you have to connect to NTNU's servers.

 ## 2. Installation